 Twitter is the principal social media channel for RESCCUE communication.
-Cetaqua will tweet all the information related from its corporate account and the rest of the project partners are also encouraged to do so, always using the official hashtags of the project #resccueEU and #resccue.
+Cetaqua has te tweeted all the information related from its corporate account and the rest of the project partners are also encouraged to do so, always using the official hashtags of the project #resccueEU and #resccue.